I spent a day in Salzburg this September with a man from Dubai. We had a wonderful time comparing perspectives.

 I’m not sure what I think about women’s taxis, but I like how cross-cultural comparisons like these remind us that context matters.

-Click here for another sociologist’s take on the extent to which the pink taxis should be seen as liberating for women.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Click here for another sociologist’s take on the extent to which the pink taxis should be seen as liberating for women.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.